-Heart disease is the leading cause of death in the United States.
+Heart attack is the leading cause of death in the United States.
 Conferring to the Centers for Disease Control and Prevention (CDC), approximately 697,000 deaths occur each year from heart-related causes, including heart attacks and strokes.
 This accounts for about 1 in 5 deaths.
 The economic load of heart disease is also enormous, accounting for about $229 billion in healthcare expenses and lost efficiency, the CDC reports.
 Many of these deaths could be prohibited, and healthcare costs could be reduced with medications and changes in health habits, the CDC notes.

 Unfortunately, some heart attack risk factors cannot be changed.
 For example, the risk of having a heart attack upsurges with age.
 Rendering to the American Heart Association (AHA), most individuals who die from a heart attack are 65 years or older.
 Additionally, people with a family history of heart disease are more likely to develop the disease.